mvd4/vulkan_cpp_tutorial/docs/lesson 14.md

 _Tesselation and Geometry Stages_ are also programmable, but they are optional and we won't be using them for now.
 I therefore won't go into details here.
 Suffice it to say that they can be used to let the GPU create additional vertices to add geometry to the scene and improve the level of detail.

 The _Primitive Assembly_ is a fixed stage that takes the processed (and - if we have tesselation and / or geometry shaders - generated ) vertices and groups them into primitives by using the information from the input assembly stage.
 Without this step, the next stage would not be able to do its job as it would still only see individual vertices and couldn't process primitives as a whole.
-The primitive assembly stage is also the one that applies the viewport transformation, i.e. it transforms vertices from 3D world coordinates into 2D coordinates.
+The primitive assembly stage is also the one that applies the viewport transformation, i.e. it transforms vertices from normalized 3D device coordinates into 2D image coordinates.

 _Rasterization_ is another fixed stage whose main job it is to transform the logical representation of a primitive (up to now those are still defined by their vertices) into a collection of so-called fragments that are interpolated between the vertices and make up the actual visual shape on your screen(2).
 The rasterization stage is also responsible for operations like back-face culling and depth clamping (more on those later), and to determine whether the geometry ultimately is drawn as points, lines or filled shapes.